hdsu-bioquant/onto-vae/README.md

 OntoVAE can also be used to simulate genetic or drug induced perturbations, as demonstrated in our manuscript 'Biologically informed variational autoencoders allow predictive modeling of genetic and drug induced perturbations'.

-Mainly, the workflow for training OntoVAE models consists of two steps.
+Mainly, the workflow for training OntoVAE models consists of three steps.

 ## 1. Creation of an ontology object